qatrackplus/qatrackplus/deploy/docker/README.md

 WARNING

-This is a development version of QATrack+.
-It has not undergone sufficient testing.
+This is a development version of QATrack+ and a developmental install method.
+It is undergoing iterative development, is not currentl stable, and has not been sufficiently tested.

 ## Prerequisites